 Remote work gives advantages to both the employee and the business hiring them.
 The time flexibility for remote employees gives them more freedom to do their work while planning for their personal lives.
 No more traffic going to a physical office since they can work in the comforts of their own home with just a laptop and the internet.

-However, remote work also has its disadvantages.
+However, remote work also comes with its disadvantages.
 One of these is the lack of control and monitoring.
 Especially with freelancers, it’s difficult to track their time and activities since they usually don’t have a formal login needed.

 Employers don’t know how their employees use their time doing a project or a task.
 As a result, employees either give a half-baked output or none at all.
 When hiring a remote employee, it’s best to make it a habit to include screen monitoring in the agreement terms.